 I’m interested in how religion works, and especially why religion is such a powerful force in our lives (and equally why we sometimes say that it is, when it actually isn’t).
 To explore religion, I use a number of different academic disciplines, including affect theory, material culture studies, evolutionary biology, and queer theory.
-In my first book, Religious Affects, I argued that to understand how religion shapes our relationships, we need to think of it as something other than a linguistic construct or a set of beliefs about what is or isn’t true.
-Instead, I argue that we need to think of religion in its animality, as being determined by embodied emotions rather than words.
+In my first book, Religious Affects, I argued that to understand how religion shapes our relationships, we need to think of it as something other than a linguistic construct or a set of beliefs.
+Instead, I proposed that we need to think of religion in its animality, as determined by embodied emotions rather than words.
 The New Materialist approach to religion sees religion as something we do with bodies, emotions, and objects in the world as much or more than with frameworks of beliefs.
 From an evolutionary perspective, this means we should also consider nonhuman animals as having religion—which we see in the famous chimpanzee waterfall dance witnessed by Jane Goodall in the forests of Gombe.

 However, it would be wrong to imagine that religion alone is determined by emotion.
 In my current research project I’m exploring the ways that nonreligious cultures—a laboratory, a seminar room, a humanist community, or a New Atheist book (all formations of what anthropologists call “secularisms”)—are also determined by subtle networks of emotion.
 To this end, I’m interested in bringing the academic fields of critical secularism studies and science/technology studies into conversation with affect theory.
-This work has implications for political questions about the role of religion and nonreligion in society, as well as contemporary conversations about atheism.
+This work has implications for political questions about the role of religion and secularism in society.

 See here for my 2018 academic CV.